 To simulate the composition $\prod_i \C E_i$, with each $\C E_i$ of rank greater than $d$, hence permitting a convex-sum decomposition, one needs to sample the composition of gen-extreme channels.
 We find there exists a concise form of Choi states for gen-extreme channels, which can be used to find the circuit and also Kraus operators directly.

-The Choi state $\C C$ for a gen-extreme channel $\C E$ is of rank $r\leq d$ and $\T tr_1\C C=\I$, $\T tr_2\C C=\C E(\I)$.
+The Choi state $\C C$ for a gen-extreme channel $\C E$ is of rank $r\leq d$ and $\T tr_A\C C=\I$, $\T tr_B\C C=\C E(\I)$.
 It turns out $\C C=\sum_{ij} |i\ket \bra j| \otimes \C C_{ij}$ for \be \C C_{ij}:=\C E^t(|i\ket \bra j|) = \sqrt{\C C_{i}}U_i^\dagger U_j \sqrt{\C C_{j}}\ee for $\C C_{i}\equiv \C C_{ii}$, and $U_i, U_j\in SU(d)$~\cite{WS15}.
 Observe that \be \C E^t(\rho)=\sum_{ij}\rho_{ij} \C C_{ij}=V^\dagger (\rho \otimes \I) V, \ee for an isometry $V:=\sum_i |i\ket U_i \sqrt{\C C_{i}}$.
 Here $\I$ is an ancilla state.
 Now we show $V$ can be used to find a quantum circuit to realize $\C E$.
 Given $V$, we can find a unitary dilation $U$ such that $U|0\ket=V$, and it relates to the channel by $\C E^t(\rho)=\bra 0| U^\dagger (\rho \otimes \I) U |0\ket $, while the final projection $|0\ket\bra 0|$ is on the system.
 Define $W:=\text{swap}\cdot U^\dagger$ for swap gate between the system and ancilla which are of the same dimension, then we find \be \C E(\rho)=\T tr_a \C W^t (\rho\otimes |0\ket\bra 0|), \ee which means $W^t$ is the circuit to realize the channel $\C E$ as in the standard dilation scheme.
 The Kraus operators can be obtained from it as $K_i=\bra i|W^t|0\ket$.

-Compared with standard (tensor-product) dilation method to simulate a general channel, the method above requires lower circuit cost since it only needs an ancilla as a single qudit instead of two.
-While the convex-sum decomposition, which is a sort of generalized eigenvalue decomposition since a gen-extreme Choi state can be mapped to a pure state, are difficult for large channels, it shall be comparable with the eigen-decomposition of Choi state to find the set of Kraus operators.
+Compared with standard (tensor-product) dilation method to simulate a general channel~\cite{NC00}, which will require two qudit ancilla, the method above requires lower circuit cost since it only needs a single qudit ancilla instead of two.
+While the convex-sum decomposition, which is a sort of generalized eigenvalue decomposition since a gen-extreme Choi state can be mapped to a pure state, are difficult to solve for large-dimensional channels, it shall be comparable with the eigen-decomposition of Choi state to find the set of Kraus operators.
 Both of the decompositions are solvable for smaller systems.